On the subject of QR codes

 For a registered user, a similar widget is available on the Link details page, with a QR code for each link.

-Tags: once.to, QR code, short link, short URL
+Tags: blog, QR code, short link, short URL